technofocus-pte/mscpltsecdepth/Labs/Lab 06/Lab 6 - Copilot for Security – Microsoft Defender embedded copilot to standalone copilot investigation_2.2.md

 ![A screenshot of a computer Description automatically generated](./media/image29.png)

-6. Review the **File analysis** information provided by Copilot for Security.
+6. Review the **File analysis** information provided by Security Copilot.

 ![](./media/image30.png)